CartoDB/carto-vl/docs/guides/06-aggregations.md

 ```

 **Note:**
-Creating a separated function allows deactivating the layer later on with `layer.off`.
+Creating a named function allows deactivating the listener for the layer later on, with `layer.off`.

 Global functions can be combined with other capabilities, such as `filter`.
 For example, you can display just the biggest cities in the world with this little addition to your `viz`:
 ```js